-- Initially, obtain a partial representing the current possible choices that need to further investigate. - Perform some simulations on the leaf at the PV branch.

-- Update the scores of nodes in the current tree using a mini-max formula. - Grow the best leaf at the PV one level. - Repeat the above process until time runs out.

-Best first tree growing
+- Initially, obtain a partial representing the current possible choices that need to further investigate. - Perform some simulations on the leaf at the PV branch. - ▶ A PV path is a path from the root so that each node in this path has a largest score among all of its siblings. - Update the scores of nodes in the current tree using a mini-max formula. - Grow a best leaf at the PV one level. - Repeat the above process until time runs out. - Best first tree growing